alamerton/Neuroevolved-MLP-Weights/README.md

 ## Introduction

 This repository contains a genetic algorithm (GA) implementation for evolving the weights of an artificial neural network (ANN).
-The algorithm is designed to optimize the ANN's performance on three provided datasets.
-This project demonstrates how learning can be viewed as a search process and explores the effects of parameter changes on the ability of search techniques to solve optimization problems.
+The algorithm is designed to optimise the ANN's performance on three provided datasets.
+This project demonstrates how learning can be viewed as a search process and explores the effects of parameter changes on the ability of search techniques to solve optimisation problems.

 ## Features

-- Genetic Algorithm implementation for ANN weight optimization
+- Genetic Algorithm implementation for ANN weight optimisation
-- Customizable parameters for population size, number of generations, mutation rate, etc.
+- Customisable parameters for population size, number of generations, mutation rate, etc.
 - Support for multiple datasets
-- Performance visualization using matplotlib
+- Performance visualisation using matplotlib
-- Comparison with other optimization algorithms (Cuckoo Search, Firefly Algorithm)
+- Comparison with other optimisation algorithms (Cuckoo Search, Firefly Algorithm)

 ## Requirements